bazelbuild/bazel/docs/FAQ.md

 source code.
 Running Make with an imperfectly written Makefile inside a Docker container can still yield unpredictable results.

-Inside Google, we check in tools for reproducibility.
+Inside Google, we check tools into source control for reproducibility.
 In this way, we can vet changes to tools ("upgrade GCC to 4.6.1") with the same mechanism as changes to base libraries ("fix bounds check in OpenSSL").

 Will Bazel make my builds reproducible automatically?